 - Power of Attorney FAQ

-Contact Dean E. Patrick at his Southfield, Michigan office at (248) 663-2566 or click here to arrange your free initial consultation regarding any power of attorney matters.
+Contact Dean E. Patrick at his Southfield, Michigan office at (248) 663-2566 or click here to arrange your consultation initial consultation regarding any power of attorney matters.